 One key aspect of getting the most out of your nest egg is in tax planning.
 A 401k or IRA are both great options that allow you to deposit pre-tax money, but you’ll owe taxes on that money when you begin to make withdrawals in retirement.
 But there’s another option: the Roth IRA.
 What is a Roth IRA?
 A Roth IRA is an individual retirement account funded with money you’ve already paid taxes on, so you can make tax-free withdrawals in retirement.
 That means your investments can grow tax-free, meaning all the money you see in your account really is yours.

 Before you open a Roth IRA, it’s important to look at the various discount brokers to ensure you’re not only avoiding costs but getting the advice and education you need.
+Its also important to know contribution limits for 2019!
 Because at the end of the day, the best retirement account is going to be the one that helps you understand how to maximize the value you’re getting from it.

 Fortunately, GOBankingRates’ Best Brokers ranking has done the research for you by comparing fees, commissions, promotions and research and education tools of the many discount brokers to determine which ones are the best place to open a Roth IRA.